CamachoDejay/Teaching-ImageJ-FIJI/NorMIC-20201/Day_2_Macro_recording/README.md

 * Introduction to ImageJ's macro language: [Link](https://imagej.nih.gov/ij/developer/macro/macros.html)
 * Built-in Macro Functions: [link](https://imagej.nih.gov/ij/developer/macro/functions.html)
 * Image.sc forum: [link](https://forum.image.sc/)
-* Cheat sheet by [Robert Haase](https://twitter.com/haesleinhuepf) and firends: [Link](https://github.com/BiAPoL/imagej-macro-cheat-sheet)
+* Cheatsheet by [Robert Haase](https://twitter.com/haesleinhuepf) and friends: [Link](https://github.com/BiAPoL/imagej-macro-cheat-sheet)

 ## Practical session

-**Disclamer**: We will be working with [FIJI](https://imagej.net/Fiji/Downloads) for this practical.
+**Disclaimer**: We will be working with [FIJI](https://imagej.net/Fiji/Downloads) for this practical.
 If you get stuck doing the tasks you can use the catchups for inspiration and help.

 ### Step 1: The recorder